-- 7.1 Sussex IFCA has a duty to manage the exploitation of sea fisheries resources in the District to ensure that it is carried out in a sustainable manner, whilst balancing the different needs of persons engaged in the exploitation of sea fisheries resources in the district. - 7.2 A new Sussex IFCA Hand Gathering Permit Byelaw is proposed to support management recommendations.
-These recommendations have been developed as a result of the Habitats Regulations Assessment process and the assessment of evidence, which also further highlighted evidence gaps and the need to utilise management to help fill these gaps. - 7.3 No monetised costs to the hand gathering industry are able to be estimated. - 7.4 It is anticipated that the proposed bag limits, additional spatial measures and requirement for a commercial permit will benefit bait species and shellfish populations through a reduction in gathering pressure, thus contributing towards the sustainable development of fisheries within the Sussex IFCA District.
-Prescriptions will also fulfil Sussex IFCAs duties with regards to furthering the conservation objectives within MPA sites.
+- 7.1 Sussex IFCA has a duty to manage the exploitation of sea fisheries resources in the District to ensure that it is carried out in a sustainable manner, whilst balancing the different needs of persons engaged in the exploitation of sea fisheries resources in the District. - 7.2 The new Sussex IFCA Hand Gathering Permit Byelaw 2021 is proposed to support management.
+These recommendations have in part been developed as a result of the HRA process and the assessment of evidence, which also further highlighted evidence gaps and the need to utilise management to help fill these gaps. - 7.3 Although there exists an absence of information on extent and nature of hand gathering, the Authority's officers have used estimates on the annual number of potential permit holders expected and the associated compliance costs.
+Estimated monetised costs are low in comparison to other fisheries.
+However, the introduction the management regime will allow a much better understanding of the activities taking place and enable future changes if needed.. - 7.4 It is anticipated that the proposed bag limits, additional spatial measures and requirement for a permit will benefit bait species and shellfish populations through a reduction in gathering pressure, thus contributing towards the sustainable development of fisheries within the Sussex IFC District.
+Restrictions will also help fulfil Sussex IFCAs duties with regards to furthering the conservation objectives within MPA sites.